splunk/splunk-connect-for-snmp/docs/configuration.md

 information.

 ```
-"host", "version", "community", "profile", "freqinseconds"
+"host", "version", "community", "profile"
-"IP:Port of SNMP agents, where port is optional with default of 161","An indication of SNMP versions", "community string for SNMPv1/v2 OR userNanme for SNMPv3", "query info", "query frequency in seconds"
+"IP:Port of SNMP agents, where port is optional with default of 161","An indication of SNMP versions", "community string for SNMPv1/v2 OR userName for SNMPv3", "query info"
 ```

 > \"e.g. 174.62.79.72 (IP only) \| 174.62.79.72:161 (IP+port)\",\"e.g. 1
 > \| 2c \| 3\", \"e.g. public (SNMPv1/SNMPv2c community string) \|
-> testUser (SNMPv3 username, setup other params in config.yaml)\",\"e.g
+> testUser (SNMPv3 username, setup other params in config.yaml)\",| router
-> 1.3.6.1.2.1.1.9.1.3.1 (single oid for snmp get) \|
-> 1.3.6.1.2.1.1.9.1.3.\* (oid for snmp walk to get subtree) \| router
-> (profile used to setup detials in config.yaml\", \"e.g. 30\"
+> (profile used to setup detials in config.yaml\"

 ### **config.yaml**